dan-reznik/MP-header_has_diff_separators/README.md

 | manno  | 2002-06-23 |   1.83 | 85.4 |
 | weirdo | 2003-07-24 |   1.93 | 91.3 |

-# When several files have the same defective header
+# Several files have the same defective header

 In the directory “data\_many” I placed 3 slightly modified copies of the original file with the problematic header: